Graduate Assistant Teaching Award

 Office of the Provost

 University Hall 126

-The selection committee will consist of a subset of the advisory board of the Center for Teaching Excellence and the University Graduate Council.
-The selection committee will make a recommendation for the award to the provost.
+The selection committee will consist of a subset of members from the Graduate Council.
+The selection committee will make a recommendation for the award to the Provost.

 Divsion of Biological Sciences